mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 You must take the following into consideration when planning an upgrade from EL 7 to EL 8:

-- All indexes involving columns of collatable data type, such as `text`, `varchar`, `char`, and `citext`, must be reindexed before the database instance is put into production.
+- When using an in-place upgrade method, all indexes involving columns of collatable data type, such as `text`, `varchar`, `char`, and `citext`, must be reindexed before the database instance is put into production.
 - Range-partitioned tables using collatable data types in the partition key should be checked to verify that all rows are still in the correct partitions.
 - To avoid downtime due to reindexing or repartitioning, consider upgrading using Greenplum Copy or Greenplum Backup and Restore instead.
 - Databases or table columns using the `C` or `POSIX` locales are not affected.
 All other locales are potentially affected.